jesseduffield/lazy_migrate/README.md

 3) replacing the version in your migration's filename
 4) up'ing the migration again

-This gem lets you do all that with the press of a button, so you don't need to break a sweat trying to merge your migration before somebody else beats you to the punch.
+This gem lets you do all that with the press of a button (via the `bring to top` option), so you don't need to break a sweat trying to merge your migration before somebody else beats you to the punch.

 ## Installation